paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 <img align="right" width="75%" src="https://github.com/paulfranceschi/taxonomy-of-concepts/blob/main/screen-training-data.jpg">
 This tool can be used to prepare training data.
 It allows the design of prompts and completions for fine-tuning.

-The corpus genrator is also a citation generator.
+The corpus generator is also a citation generator.
 It allows to create:
 * a set of citations based on the taxonomy of concepts
 * a corpus of citations, that can notably be used to train an AI